MattDodsonEnglish/docs/readme.md

 To create the Contact page:

-- Create a new Page and call it **Contact** for example
+1. Create a new Page and give it a title, like "Contact."
-- Add your content and the contact form code using [FORMSPREE](https://formspree.io/) as a service.
-Please check the code example below
+2. Add your content and the contact form code using [FORMSPREE](https://formspree.io/) as a service.
+Please check the code example below.
-- Publish the page
+3. Publish the page.
-- To add the page to the navigation, please check the [Navigation](#navigation) section above
+4. To add the page to the navigation, please check the [Navigation](#navigation) section above

 ```html
 <form action="https://formspree.io/your@email.com" method="POST">